Updated: August 21, 2018

 Business users can access their business Gmail account using the familiar looking Gmail browser interface.
 Long time Outlook users can connect their Outlook desktop client to their business Gmail account.

 Users can collaborate on spreadsheets, presentations and documents.
 Any of these can be edited by two or more users at the same time.
-Spreadsheets, for example, no longer have to be passed around for edits.
+They no longer have to be emailed around for edits.

-Drive provides shared cloud file storage with the ability for users to selectively share files with other users or even with the public.
+Drive provides shared cloud file storage with the ability for users to selectively share files with other users.
 And of course, there are Google Play and iOS apps available for all of the above.

 G Suite also includes a number of bonus applications, including Hangouts Meet and Hangouts Chat.